-During the build portion of the project, January 6, 2018 - February 20, 2018, students meet a minimum of five times a week after school and weekends.
+During the build portion of the project, January 4, 2020 - February 26, 2020, students meet a minimum of five times a week after school and weekends.
 Students normally attend a minimum of 100 hours during the build.
 Students are expected to participate in game strategy, design, construction, and programing.
 The team is registered to participate in the Palmetto Regional the first February 26 - 29, 2020, at the Palmetto Regional in Myrtle Beach, SC.
 The team wishes to attend the Smoky Mountain FIRST Regional in Knoxville, Tennesse should funds be available.

 A high percentage of former team members of TEAM 1051 have and are attending post-secondary institutions.
 Past members attending these institutions credit participation in FIRST Robotics as their deciding factor for attendance.
 Also, students participating in FIRST tend to pursue engineering or technical-oriented majors.